Skip to content

-Supporting Emotional Development: How Preschool Teaches Children to Manage Their Feelings
+Supporting Emotional Development: How Preschool Supports Emotional Regulation

 In early childhood education, emotional development is just as important as academic growth.
 Before children can master reading, writing, or math, they need a strong emotional foundation.
 Developing emotional intelligence during these formative years—typically from ages three to five—helps children feel secure, manage their feelings, and build positive relationships with peers and educators.
 When classrooms prioritize emotional well-being, students are more engaged, cooperative, and ready to learn.
 Let’s see why.